Bubble Gum Ice Cream

 • It gives a soft, natural blue

-That said, this recipe still works perfectly without it.
-You can also go pink, purple, or skip coloring entirely if you want something more subtle.
+I have also made this in pink using a tiny bit of beet powder, and it looked great.
+You can skip coloring entirely if you want something more subtle.
 This is one of those “do it because it makes you smile” steps, not a requirement.

-Low carb frozen desserts have a reputation for freezing solid, and honestly, that reputation is earned.
-Here’s what I learned while testing:
+Keto frozen desserts have a reputation for freezing solid, and honestly, I have earned that lesson the hard way more than once.

-• Fat helps, but it’s not enough on its own
+• Fat helps, but it is not enough on its own

-• A small amount of alcohol really improves texture
+• A small amount of alcohol genuinely improves texture

 two blue ice cream cones in a white cup with a bubble gum machine in the background